frontendpatterns/frontendpatterns.dev/src/content/patterns/render-function.md

 ## Solution

-Apply the Render Function pattern by using functions to dynamically generate component output based on state and props, and reinforce it with concise examples or tests.
+Use functions to dynamically generate component output based on state and props.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.